 I’m up.
 I can’t sleep.
 My throat hurts.
 I have a headache.
 It would seem I’ve caught my son’s cold.
 I want my mom.
 Even when you’re a middle aged woman whose been without her mother for many more years than she was with her, you still want mom when you’re sick.
 That’s just the way life works.

 The very first time I ever rode in a limousine was the day my mother was buried.
 I remember it taking us to the same Catholic church we had been to countless times before.
 My parent’s faith forced me in those pews every Sunday.
 It was never my choice.
 This time, though, I would not be bored.
 I would not be resentful.
 On this day, my sadness would not be able to make room for any other feelings.

 I don’t remember much from that day.
-I can’t tell you what I wore or what priest said in the eulogy.
+I can’t tell you what I wore or what priest said in his eulogy.
 All I remember is the casket and the rain.
-I sat, staring at the box, in utter disbelief that my mother’s body was inside.
-Every second that ticked away was one closer to my never having her near me again.
-Then, the skies opened up, a torrential downpour.
+I sat, staring at the box in utter disbelief that my mother’s body was inside.
+Every second that ticked away was one closer to never having her near me again.
+Then, the skies opened up to a torrential downpour.

 I remember it being loud, painfully so.
 It was so loud it seemed as if the drops could pierce my skin.
 It made you duck for cover even though you already had it.
 The severity of the storm made sense.
 It seemed fitting that the sky was falling on the day my mother would be put six feet under.
 And, as fast as it came, it stopped.
 The clouds parted just in time for us to stay dry as we departed the church and got to our cars.

 Then, it came again, absolute torrents of rain running in every direction until we arrived at the cemetery, where it stopped again.
 We said our last farewells at her graveside and returned to our cars.
 As soon as we began our procession back to the funeral home, buckets of water fell upon us.
 We couldn’t help but laugh.
 Only mom could make this so.
 She was the kind of woman who had the power to stop and start weather at her will.